stathissideris/dali/doc/layout.md

 ```

 ![](https://rawgit.com/stathissideris/dali/master/examples/output/align-test5.svg)

+Note that when aligning vertically, the horizontal positions of
+elements remain unchanged.
+That's why the second circle for example
+has an initial position of `[120 0]`, the `0` will be replaced by the
+new position to align it to the first circle, but `120` will remain
+unchanged.

 Here's a snippet that uses the `:center` axis alignment to align some
 text, a circle and a rectangle all at the center of a circle: